LetsWrappIt/DocMkr/getstarted.md

 - [macOS] -- coming

-For detailed information on DocMkr releases, see the [DocMkr changelog page](changelog.md).
+For information on DocMkr releases, see the [changelog](changelog.md).

 ## Run DocMkr